Ultimate Guide to the Top 5 Data Science Companies

 Notably, Facebook pioneered the open-office environment, where the traditional cubicle or individual offices are replaced with flexible, activity-based spaces.
 This can be both a pro and a con, as while the open space can make it easy to get to know coworkers even across different teams, departments, and roles, some people may find the lack of privacy and personal space challenging.

 We go more in-depth about data science positions in a previous post.
-Check out our post on the Most Common SQL Data Analyst Interview Questions by Facebook, as well as our forum of Facebook’s Data Science interview questions here.
+Check out our post on the Most Common SQL Data Analyst Interview Questions by Facebook, and Facebook Data Scientist interview questions, as well as our forum of Facebook’s Data Science interview questions here.

 Amazon is the largest internet company in the world as the world's largest online retailer, in addition to focusing on AI assistant technology, streaming services, and its cloud-computing platform.
 Amazon has over 200 million Amazon Prime subscribers and over a million companies on its cloud-computing platform Amazon Web Services.

 Amazon's data roles include the Business Analyst, Data Engineer, and Data Scientist positions.
 With Amazon's customer-centric business model, data roles focus on creating forecasts and optimizing algorithms for its users across its various services, as well as doing the most cutting-edge research in artificial intelligence and machine learning.

 The interview process at Amazon starts with the online application and an initial coding assessment, followed by an introductory phone or virtual call covering some behavioral and technical questions, potentially on the Amazon interview platform Chime.
 Finally, there is the full-day on-site interview, including five rounds of interviews with various team members.

 Check out our in-depth Amazon Data Scientist Position Guide!